Wekkel/periscope-patrol/ARCHITECTURE.md

 - `DamageSystem` — damage state, sinking and damage-control effects.
 - `CareerSystem` — patrol completion, career persistence and AAR-facing records.

-`SimEngine` owns the update loop boundary and supplies the composed systems;
+`SimEngine` owns the update loop boundary and is the composition root: it constructs/supplies the context and system registry. `CoreSystem` owns common command and lifecycle behavior; it is not the composition root.

-there is no `SimEngineCore` class in the runtime chain.
+The following table is the system-edge projection of the generated call graph;
+ctx-only calls and intra-system calls are deliberately omitted.

 The principal `sys` edges are: